hudecof/ansible_nginx-repo/README.md

 # Repo: NGINX

-Manage NGING official repositories.
+Manage NGINX official repositories.

 # Requirements

 For supported systems  see http://nginx.org/en/linux_packages.html.
-If yhour system is not supported, the role tasks will be skipped.
+If your system is not supported, the role tasks will be skipped.

 For supported system by this role, see the `vars/os-<system>` files.